SpenceKonde/DxCore/megaavr/libraries/Event/README.md

 * Many of these refer to specific pins or peripherals - on smaller pin-count devices, some of these event users are not available; Attempting to set a user that doesn't exist will result in a compile error.
 * There is no PF7 on either the DA or DB-series parts.
 There will be on the DD-series parts.
 * The DB and DD-series parts do not have a Peripheral Touch Controller (PTC).
 Just as well we can't use it because they keep all the libraries proprietary and it was never usable.
+* For backwards compatibilirty gen::tcbN is an alias ofd gen:tcbN_capt.
+The new name is preferred.

 | Event users             |                                    |